Tulum Ruins

 One of my favorite beach clubs in Tulum is Ziggy’s Beach Club, which is about a 20 minute drive from the ruins.
 There are a line of taxis waiting right outside the ruins that you can take to get there.

-From there, you can grab a table at the restaurant or head directly down to the beach to reserve a beach bed.
+Once you arrive, you can grab a table at the restaurant or head directly down to the beach to reserve a beach bed.

 Pricing varies by season but there is usually a minimum consumption for use of the beach beds.